mohammadzainabbas/Big-Data-Research-Project/docs/OBJECT_DETECTION_AND_TRACKING.md

 `YOLOv7` surpasses all known object detectors in both speed and accuracy in the range from `5` FPS to `160` FPS and has the highest accuracy `56.8%` AP among all known real-time object detectors with `30` FPS or higher on GPU V100.

+Checkout details about `Yolov7`'s architecture and some benchmarks [here](https://arxiv.org/pdf/2207.02696.pdf).

 <a id="object-tracking" />

 ### 2. Object tracking

 <a id="kalman-filter" />